andreafiori/entilocali/README.md

 Introduction
 ------------
 This web application will have a Content Management System to handle contents, blog posts, photo and video.
-There will be some module to manage documents for an Italian municipality.
+NOTE: This application is proprietary and still under construction.
+There will be a demo version on this repository ASAP.

 Installation
 ------------